-Ian Paton, flooding specialist at Cluttons and contributor to the new Code of Practice for Property Flood Resilience, discusses the benefits of flood prevention schemes.
+Our flooding specialist and contributor to the new Code of Practice for Property Flood Resilience, Ian Paton, discusses the benefits of flood prevention schemes.

 Flood – payout – reinstate.
 Is this a familiar cycle?